-Compare with other KWIs: Compare with cull tracking, chick injuries, mortality, and early mortality in the rearing environment for greater understanding and metrics to track for improvement.
+Compare with other KWIs: Compare with cull tracking, transport-related mortality, mortality, and early mortality in the rearing environment for greater understanding and metrics to track for improvement.

 Increase data collection and analysis: Track deviations identified over time by area to identify where birds are thermally stressed.